Gentle Professional Cleanings

 During the procedure, our hygienist will remove all plaque, bacterial toxins, and tartar deposits from your teeth and root surfaces using the Cavitron ultrasonic scaler.
 Root planing is when she smooths all the rough areas on your root surfaces, helping prevent bacteria, plaque, and tartar from re-adhering to the roots, which allows your gums to heal and reattach themselves more firmly.

 Scaling and root planing usually requires three or more appointments to complete and will require a local anesthetic to numb the area for your comfort.
 Typically we perform the procedure on one fourth, or one quadrant, of your mouth at a time—upper right, lower right, upper left, and lower left.
 At times we’re able to complete two quadrants in one visit, depending on the number of teeth involved.

 Once all quadrants have been completed and your gum tissue has healed, we’ll bring you back for an appointment where our hygienist will perform a regular cleaning and take probe readings of your periodontal pockets, and Dr. Booth will complete your exam.

 After this final appointment we’ll want to see you again on a three- or four-month basis for periodontal maintenance and regular cleanings to monitor your progress and maintain and improve your level of oral health.

-Periodontal MaintenancePeriodontal maintenance appointments once or twice annually, alternating with regular cleanings, are critical after you have undergone scaling and root planing.
+Periodontal MaintenancePeriodontal maintenance appointments—once or twice annually— that alternate with regular cleanings are critical after you have undergone scaling and root planing.
 We want to prevent the reoccurrence of gum disease and plaque.
 These maintenance visits consist of routine cleanings and the careful examination of your gum tissue as well as measurements of your pocket depths and gum recession.